BinarySoftware/Enso-Markdown/README.md

 ## How to run it?

-1. Install sbt
+1. Install Scala Compiler and SBT.
+For reference please visit [Scala's](https://www.scala-lang.org) homepage
-2. clone this repo and launch in it sbt
+2. clone this repo and launch in it `sbt`
-3. go to project by typing `project syntax`
 4. `run`

 What you'll receive is html file generated from exaple.
 To create your own page simply edit "inp" in `Main.scala` file.

-## TODO
-- To be further simplified and more user-friendly
-- No need to change projects
-- Take data from outer file or create Front-end app for parser (Scala + JS?)

 # Enso Documentation Parser Reference
 The Doc Parser is a really powerful tool, so even if user will make a mistake, it can still try to assign